 Results: Items 1.A.1, 1.A.2, 1.A.3 and 1.A.4 were addressed in Fiscal Year 2020.
 Item 1.A.5 was addressed with the creation of two documents-the January 2021 Arboretum Advisory Board Guidelines and Board Service Questionnaire.
-As of 6 October 2021, item 1.A.6 is in the process of being addressed, see item 2.F.
+As of 1 July 2022, item 1.A.6 was addressed, see item 2.F.
 Information was shared with Horticulture Department Chair Dr. Mark Williams and then with the Advisory Board at their December 2, 2020 meeting.
 The document has been passed to College leadership for review.